 The SMP Cumulative Impacts Analysis (The Watershed Company 2012) identifies keys features that are part of the SMP update process and that protect and enhance shoreline ecological functions.
 While they do not specify location, they do indicate the general categories of restoration that would be valuable in restoring ecological process in shoreline jurisdiction.
-Retention and revegetation of the shoreline as part of future development and water quality and quantity standards for construction and post-construction periods are recommended as potential means of enhancing the Wilkeson shoreline.
+Restoration and conservation of riparian vegetation and edge habitat as part of future development, retention and revegetation of shorelines, and water quality and quantity standards for construction and post-construction periods are recommended as potential means of enhancing the South Prairie shoreline.

-The Wilkeson Shoreline Inventory and Analysis Report (The Watershed Company 2011) identifies opportunities for restoration in the upstream and downstream units of Wilkeson Creek.
-The two units of the creek vary most noticeably in degree of existing development and occurrence of critical areas, with the upstream unit generally containing more critical area and less development.
-The primary restoration opportunity for the upstream unit lies in riparian revegetation.
-Planting of native coniferous species to increase riparian function and promote future recruitment of large woody debris is the general restoration recommendation for this unit.
+The South Prairie Shoreline Inventory and Analysis Report (TWC 2011) identifies opportunities for restoration in the upstream and downstream units of South Prairie Creek.
+The two units of the creek vary most noticeably in degree of existing development and occurrence of natural areas, with the upstream unit generally containing more natural area and less development.
+The upstream unit is largely forested but includes some impacted areas, particularly on the RV park property.
+The forested areas consist of a mix of deciduous and coniferous trees.
+The main restoration opportunities in this unit are projects consisting of planting native coniferous species to increase riparian density, shading, and future recruitment of large wood to the stream.